 - The skin over the site is cleaned.
 A local anesthetic is applied to numb the skin.

-- You will stay a minimum of two hours post procedure.
+- You will stay a minimum of one hour post procedure.

 - Must have a ride home.